Twins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pablo Lopez takes the mound for the Minnesota Twins on Friday at Target Field against Vinnie Pasquantino and the Kansas City Royals.
-First pitch is at 4:10 PM ET for the second game of a four-game series.
+Jose Miranda and the Minnesota Twins take the field on Saturday at Target Field against Brad Keller, who is starting for the Kansas City Royals.
+First pitch is at 2:10 PM ET.

-The Royals are +200 moneyline underdogs for this matchup against the Twins (-250).
-The total is 8 runs for this matchup (with -105 odds to hit the over and -115 odds to go under).
+The Royals are listed as +180 moneyline underdogs for this matchup against the Twins (-225).
+The over/under is 8 runs for the matchup.

 Rep your team with officially licensed Twinsgear!
 Head to Fanatics to find jerseys, shirts, and much more.